ouaibe/dreo-cloudcutter/README.md

 ### Finding the keys

 - We have a dump of the bootloader code.
-- We know that even if the eFuse has code protections via coeffs built-in, the bootloader has the key to decrypt and install OTA updates anyways.
-And this key is quite often `0x123456789ABCDEF`.
+- We know that even if the eFuse has code protections via coeffs built-in, the bootloader has the key to decrypt (these are AES256-XTS encrypted) and install OTA updates anyways.
+And this key is quite often `01 23 45 67 89 AB CD EF`.
 - We just need to find the keys that are used in our chip to build a valid OTA image that the current bootloader will accept.

 Let's dig into the binary file using a hex editor: